What Is Consciousness?

 - Political models.

-We have come along way in the past 500 years which is only six to seven generations old.
+We have come a long way in the past 500 years, which is only six to seven generations old.
 Think where we could be in another 500 years, or 1000 years.
-This is a good mindset to practise, always think about the future and what you can do now to help develop your ideas.
-As our consciousness continues to evolve we are actually working towards a free society.
-One where human beings are working towards a goal.
-For the majority of humans at the moment our goals are:
+Practise this mindset and always think about the future and what you can do now!
+To help develop your ideas.
+As our consciousness continues to evolve, we are working towards a free society; one where human beings are working towards a goal.
+For the majority of humans at the moment, our goals are:

 - Money to pay for bills